sh224wg/L2/README.md

 # WebScraper

-## Beskrivning
+## Description
-Create a web scraper that scrapes a website for founatonaal elements and outputs it into the console.
+A web scraper that scrapes a website for HTML elements and outputs it into the console.
+While also considering User-Agents to perform better on certain websites which may inhibit multiple scrapes.

-## Krav
+## Requirements
-Skrapa en webbsida på grundläggande element som p, h, li, ul, href, alt, src, title.

-Scraper-modulen ska kunna användas på de flesta webbsidor utan dynamiska element för att få fram grundläggande information.
+ The module sohuld be able to scrape a URL and extract HTML elements, including p, h, li, ul, img, links, spans, tables, and metadata.

-## Kodexempel
+## Code example

-## Installationsbeskrivning
+## Installations Description

 ## Installation
 npm install webscraper

-## Beroenden
+## Dependencies
 JSDOM
 node-fetch